charliemaiors/charliemaiors.github.io/_posts/mobile-app-ci.md

 The continuous integration is pretty standard with tests for the "business logic" and many others, like end to end tests with a simulated backend and so on and so forth.
 The continuous deployment, instead, consist in the distribution of an update through all the platform (iOS, Android, and sometimes Windows) stores.

 So far everthing seems a standard procedure, but among the jungle of mobile development frameworks (ionic, flutter, native development) is not!
-If the test part could be easily made using one of the test frameworks for the selected platform (in combination with )
+If the test part could be easily made using one of the test frameworks for the selected platform (in combination with the development framework)